-- 26. Pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the Scientific Studies and Research Centre (SSRC) from 13 to 19 November 2024. - 27.
+- 23. Pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the Scientific Studies and Research Centre (SSRC) from 13 to 19 November 2024. - 24.
+Both the Barzah and Jamrayah facilities of the SSRC were among the sites visited during the Secretariat's aforementioned mission to the Syrian Arab Republic in March.
 The Secretariat will continue to conduct the SSRC inspections as part of its future activities in the Syrian Arab Republic.